JuliaLang/julia/JuliaSyntax/README.md

   very good at heuristics.
 Also, we've got huge piles of traininig data — just choose some high quality, tastefully hand-formatted libraries.

-* Similarly, can we learn fast and reasonably accurate recovery heuristics?
+* Similarly, can we learn fast and reasonably accurate recovery heuristics for when the parser encounters broken syntax rather than hand-coding these?

 # Resources